top of page

 Sacred Place - Alex Berko

-with Matt Mandrones, Violin, Anthony Su, Cello, and Brian Hoskins, Piano
+with Matt Mandrones, Violin, Rachel Davis, Cello, and Brian Hoskins, Piano

 Lyrics for the multi-movement work (based on the Jewish prayer service),